 Cruise Control 5.7+ 5a 15 V+ 13 MVS 4b New Hampshire

 : ... : 4.
 The Perfect Wave Slab

 Just the most wonderful, clean, white rock with excellent protection....although it was not always this way.
 The first time I climbed it the original drilled-on-the-lead 1/4" bolts were the pro!
 Soon these were replaced with 3/8".
 I gave this an additional star over the "consensus 3-star" Perfect Wave because there's nearly twice as long a section of climbing-at-the- grade.
 Approach - Same as for Tsunami.
 [From where the climber's path reaches the slab, walk right along the base about 35-40 ...[more]
-Browse More Classics in NH
+Browse More Classics in New Hampshire

 By john strand